-- Fix the tube in place partially using tape, to ensure that the tube is steady.
+- Fix the tube in place partially using tape or tie, to ensure that the tube is steady.
 Assessment should be done first if the tube is in the correct place.

-- Continue to oxygenate the patient using bag-valve or the manual resuscitator.
+- Continue to oxygenate the patient using bag-valve or manual resuscitator.

 - Verify the tube position immediately.
 Auscultate both lung fields.
 Assess if both chests are rising equally.

 - Check also the pulse oximeter to assess a patient’s oxygenation.

 - If the endotracheal tube is correctly placed, secure tube in position using either a leukoplast, an ET holder, or ET ties.
 Suction patient’s secretions as needed.

-- Attach patient to a mechanical ventilator.
+- Attach the patient to a mechanical ventilator.
 Check the physician’s orders for the mechanical ventilator settings.

 - The physician would request a standard chest x-ray to confirm ET placement.
 Correspondingly, the physician would order an ABG test one hour after attaching the patient to the mechanical ventilator.

 - When ABG results are out, the physician would typically adjust the mechanical ventilator settings according to the patient’s response.

 After the patient is intubated, what’s next?
 Getting the tube isn’t the end of the story, as a nurse, keeping and taking care of the patient with an endotracheal tube is another discussion.
 Let’s take a look at the things you can do as a nurse.

 Nursing Management for patients with endotracheal tube